haukened/keybase-darkmode/README.md

    macOS: open `terminal`

    Linux with Gnome 3: open Activities and type `terminal`, click on the icon when it appears

-   Linux with Gnome 3: open Activities and type `terminal`, click on the icon when it appears

 2) Type `keybase update` and press enter.
 3) You should see your current version as: